hrmesquita/hrmesquita/README.md

 # 💫 About Me:
-🔭 I’m currently working on small Java projects;
+🔭 I’m currently learning Java (& Python on my free time);
 👯 I’m looking to collaborate on server-side projects;
 🤝 I’m looking for help with starting my journey;
-🌱 I’m currently learning Java (& Python on my free time);
+🌱 I love doing CodeWars exercises on my free time;
 💬 Ask me about code, games and series or movies;
 ⚡ Fun fact about me is that I love to play games, but don't love to code them;